-If haven’t already when you booked your Disney Cruise Line (DCL) vacation, you’ll want to be sure you select a dining time as soon as possible.
+If you haven’t already when booked your Disney Cruise Line (DCL) vacation, you’ll want to be sure you select a dining time as soon as possible.
 The DCL has two dining times each evening.
-“Main Seating” includes being sat for dinner between 5:45pm and 6:15pm.
-“Second Seating” is seated for dinner between 8:00pm and 8:30pm.
+“Main Seating” includes being sat for dinner between 5:45 pm and 6:15 pm.
+“Second Seating” is seated for dinner between 8:00 pm and 8:30 pm.
 This is especially important if you have children and you don’t want them eating super late, Main Seating is an ideal dining time.
-If you are traveling as adults however, Second Seating is typically less crowded.
-Keep in mind this is only a request, so the earlier you make the request the better.
-This is also the time you’ll want to make note of any food allergies in your party, so the Chefs and Servers will be able to offer plenty of yummy food that will work with your allergy.
+If you are traveling as adults; however, Second Seating is typically less crowded.
+Keep in mind this is only a request, so the earlier you make the request, the better.
+This is also the time you’ll want to make a note of any food allergies in your party, so the Chefs and Servers will be able to offer plenty of yummy food that will work with your allergy.

 2 – Make Onboard Reservations

 The DCL ships have plenty of activities offered onboard!
-Many of these special activities do require advanced reservations and fill up prior to boarding.
+Many of these unique activities do require advanced reservations and fill up before boarding.
 Once your cruise is paid in full, you can begin booking onboard activities such as Spa and Salon Services, Palo and Remy Restaurants, Beverage Tasting Seminars, “It’s a Small World” Nursery, and more as soon as the booking window opens.
 The booking window is as follows:

-- First-time guests can book 75 days prior to the sail date.
+- First-time guests can book 75 days before the sail date.

 - Silver Castaway Club Members (cruised 1-4 times with DCL) can book 90 days prior to sail date.

 - Gold Castaway Club Members (cruised 5-9 times with DCL) can book 105 days prior to sail date.